codefellows/portland-201d3/ProjectWeekGuide.md

 - Description of the biggest challenges faced by your team and how you dealt with them as a team.

 ## Individual Contribution
 Even though the project presentation is a team effort, the **individual** portion of your project grade depends in part on your participation as a presenter.

-### Submit
-Please submit the following items in Canvas:
-- URLs
-  - Your GitHub PRs
-  - Your git commits
-- Describe your individual contributions to the team and project.
-- Share links to commits or Pull Requests that demonstrate your contributions.
+You level of particip- Share links to commits or Pull Requests that demonstrate your contributions.
 - Answers to these questions:
   - Roughly how many hours total did you spend on this project?
   - What were the biggest challenges you faced as an individual, and how did you dealt with them?